 \textbf{Attention Heads and ICL} Early work identified induction circuits responsible for inductive copying \citep{elhage2021mathematical} and analyzed their influence on ICL \citep{olsson2022context,crosbie-shutova-2025-induction}, hypothesizing they are the basis of in-context learning.
 Subsequent studies found various attention heads important for ICL, including function vector heads that trigger tasks \citep{todd2024function}, concept induction heads that copy lexical units \citep{feucht2025the}, semantic induction heads extracting relations \citep{ren-etal-2024-identifying}, symbolic induction heads inducing over abstract variables \citep{yang2025emergent}, and n-gram generalizations of induction heads \citep{10.5555/3692070.3692103}.
 Prior work also noted correlations between task-specific heads and canonical induction heads, questioning whether the latter are necessary for learning ICL-related attention heads.
 We show that despite weaker induction heads and reduced copying capacity, models maintain robust abstract ICL capabilities that do not require exact copying.

 \textbf{Training Dynamics and Induction Heads.} Theoretic work on synthetic setups has provided insights into induction head development and training dynamics.
-Several studies analyze phase transitions where \citet{10.5555/3692070.3693925} use clamping to study subcomponents of induction heads and their effect on phase changes. \citet{10.5555/3600270.3601641} shows how skewed Zipfian distributions lead to the emergence of ICL. \citet{bietti2023birth} demonstrates the evolution from global bigram statistics to induction head solutions over training, and \citet{chen2024unveiling, edelman2024the} further analyze convergence to induction-like solutions in Markov chain data with \citet{edelman2024the} demonstrating the different phases where the model learns more complex strategies with more training. \citet{minegishi2025beyond} studies a meta-learning setting to investigate mechanisms in non-exact copying scenarios.
-In our work, we instead focus on a natural language setting and create a data distribution where induction heads can never predict the correct next token.
+Several studies analyze phase transitions where \citet{10.5555/3692070.3693925} use clamping to study subcomponents of induction heads and their effect on phase changes. \citet{10.5555/3600270.3601641} shows how skewed Zipfian distributions lead to the emergence of ICL. \citet{bietti2023birth} demonstrates the evolution from global bigram statistics to induction head solutions over training, and \citet{chen2024unveiling, edelman2024the} further analyze convergence to induction-like solutions in Markov chain data with \citet{edelman2024the} demonstrating the different phases where the model learns more complex strategies with more training. \citet{minegishi2025beyond} studies a meta-learning setting to investigate mechanisms in non-exact copying scenarios. \citet{singh2025strategy} show that induction heads can be reused across competing strategies over training.
+In our work, we instead focus on a natural language setting and create a data distribution where induction heads can never predict the correct next token to suppress inductive copying.

 \textbf{Loss Masking.} Prior work incorporated loss masking strategies to prevent memorization for information of interest \citep{hans2024be, kosireddy-lucas-2025-empirical}.
 We incorporate a loss masking strategy to create a distribution which allows us to suppress induction behavior throughout training.